Derived Partners of Enriques Surfaces: Quotient stacks associated to the K3 and Enriques surfaces

-Of particular interest is the case when $\mathcal{B}$ is a sheaf of Azumaya algebras on $Y$, which encodes a Brauer class.\\ \\ There is another definition by C\v{a}ld\v{a}raru based on twisted sheaves, see \cite[Definition 1.2.1]{caldararu}.
-Both definitions naturally extend to the case where $Y$ is an algebraic stack by pulling back to a scheme cover.\\ \\ Having stated all the relevant definitions, we can state our first main result in more details, which is the analog of \cite{kuznetsov} for $\mathscr{Y}$ and K3 surface $X$:
+Of particular interest is the case when $\mathcal{B}$ is a sheaf of Azumaya algebras on $Y$, which encodes a Brauer class.
+In this case, there is another definition of an abelian category based on twisted sheaves, see \cite[Definition 1.2.1]{caldararu2}.
+Both definitions naturally extend to the case where $Y$ is a Deligne-Mumford stack by pulling back to a scheme cover.

-\begin{thm} There exists a Brauer class $\alpha$ of order $2$ on $\mathscr{Y}$ such that there is an equivalence:
+We can now state our first main result which is the analog of \eqref{dual-Cliff} for the stack $\mathscr{Y}$ and the K3 surface $X$. \begin{thm} There exists a sheaf of Azumaya algebras $\mathcal A$ on $\mathscr{Y}$ so that there is a derived equivalence

 \end{thm}